 Zarah looked up to see her sister’s face, identical to her own save the scar across her mouth, poking out of the concrete of the bridge above them.
 Her choppy white bangs hung down towards the ground, and in the low light, her normally-translucent form was clear and solid.

 Kihri made a face.
 “You know, one of these days we’re actually going to find another ghost, and as soon as we do, I’m fucking gone.”

 Zarah tried to chuckle, but couldn’t find it in her.
-“No, you will not.”
+“No, you are not.”

-“…no, I guess I won’t.”
+“…gotta take the fun out of everything, huh.
+No, I guess I’m not.”
 Her face disappeared back through the concrete, leaving Zarah alone with the corpse.